franzpisto/franzpisto/content/_index.md

           informations](https://franzpisto.com/photo-services/).
         title: Photo
       - content: >-
           I'm a student of a **Master of Science in Finance**.
-I started my interest for finance when I was in the middle school and now I'm trying to build a solid background making some valid experiences.
+I started to get interested in finance from middle school and now I'm trying to build a solid background making some valid experiences.
 I cannot offer any services or any kind of works in this field at the moment.
         title: Finance
     subtitle: >-
       First of all, I do essentially three things: editor, photographer and I